 Elmbridge

 § This page gives an overview of the Elmbridge local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Elmbridge, in Surrey, lies along the River Thames and features affluent towns and leafy suburbs.
 Weybridge and Walton-on-Thames are major centres, with riverside marinas and parks, while Esher and Cobham add charm with historic houses and green surroundings.
 The district has extensive open spaces such as Claremont Landscape Garden and Painshill Park.
 Thames-side walks, golf courses, and villages with historic cottages blend with modern suburban living.
 Elmbridge’s geography is shaped by river landscapes, woodland, and suburban elegance.

-The administrative boundary of Elmbridge can be viewed on OpenStreetMap: District Boundary of Elmbridge.
+The administrative boundary of Elmbridge can also be viewed on OpenStreetMap: District Boundary of Elmbridge.

 Key Facts about Elmbridge